QALB-Boy/blog/_posts/2024-09-02-physics-bioweapon.markdown

 Cardiac arrest can be caused by raising the pulse of the heart gradually until it is racing uncontrollably.

-The best way to deliver this weapon is a large synchronised cluster of space satellites operational with this precise perfect murder weapon 🤣🤣.
+The best way to deliver this weapon is a large synchronised cluster of space satellites operational with this precise perfect murder weapon 😱😱😱😱😱😱.

 This space physics AI bioweapon should:
 * Use AI machine learning to follow the heat signature of victims
 * Target the exposed skin mathematically and precisely for assassination
 * Create highly electrically charged volumes surrounding the victim
 * Render the victim immobile; psychiatrically confused 🤣🤣; target the mind but also the legs and so forth. 🤣🤣
+* Use a software-defined radio to generate the waveform

 A defence from this satirical weapon 🤣🤣: